teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 **[This is a Work in Progress]**

-A trademark protects a brand - a company’s unique relationship with its customers.
-A startup’s brand is one of its most valuable assets.
-This post discusses the benefits of registration, some basic trademark law, how to search the trademark database, and finally how to file a trademark application at the US Patent and Trademark Office (I'll just call it the "Trademark Office”).
+Trademark rights protects a brand - the unique symbol the represents a company or product.
+A trademark helps shoppers know  who they’re buying from.
+This post discusses (1) the benefits of  _trademark registration_, (2) some basic _trademark law_, (3) how to _search the trademark database_, and finally (4) _how to file a trademark application_ at the US Patent and Trademark Office (lets just call it the "Trademark Office”).

-There is nothing inherently complicated about the trademark application process.
-The Trademark Office just collects some basic information about the trademark, about the trademark owner, and about how the owner uses the trademark to sell things.
-The Trademark Office has a website to collect this info, but it sucks.
-The Trademark Office website complicates a simple application process with a tangle of baffling instructions.
-Their web design philosophy is "more but worse."
+At its core, the trademark application process is simple data collection.
+The Trademark Office collects some basic information about the trademark, about the trademark owner, and about how the owner uses the trademark to sell things.
+Unfortunately, the Trademark Office website sucks.
+It complicates a simple application process with a tangle of baffling instructions.
+Their web design philosophy is "_more but worse_."

-This is a detailed trademark application walkthrough, but its not a substitute for hiring an experienced trademark attorney.
+This is a detailed trademark application walkthrough, but it’s not a substitute for hiring an experienced trademark attorney.

 ## The Benefits of Trademark Registration

 Trademark law automatically grants a basic set of rights called “common law” trademark rights.
 Federal trademark registration enhances these rights in a big way.
-A registration is strong evidence[^1] of your exclusive trademark rights, it increases the penalties for infringing your trademark, and provides official government recognition of your brand identity.
-In addition to providing evidence, registration creates substantive trademark rights and psychological benefits.
+A registration is strong evidence[^1] of your exclusive trademark rights, it increases the penalties for infringement, and provides official government recognition of your brand identity.

 [^1]: Registration is “prima facie” evidence; it creates a legal presumption.
 Although these presumptions can be overcome, they stack the litigation deck in your favor.